 In its early stages, bowel cancer may have no symptoms.
 This is why screening is important to increase the chance of early diagnosis.
-However, many people with bowel cancer experience symptoms.
+However, many people with bowel cancer do experience symptoms.
 These can include:

-- A change in bowel habits, such as diarrhoea, constipation, or smaller, more frequent bowel movements.
+- A change in bowel habit, such as diarrhoea, constipation, or smaller, more frequent bowel movements.

 - A change in appearance or consistency of bowel movements (e.g. narrower stools or mucus in stools).

 - A feeling of fullness or bloating in the abdomen or a strange sensation in the rectum, often during a bowel movement.

-- A feeling that the bowel hasn’t emptied completely after a bowel movement.
+- A feeling that the bowel hasn’t emptied completely.

 - Weakness or fatigue.